 See the Lisbon Museum Visitor's Guide.

 A former prison is a surprising and fascinating museum dedicated to the memory of political prisoners and others who fought for democracy and freedom, against the fascist regime that ruled Portugal for a large part of the 20th century.
 Until 1965, this was where those who dared confront or challenge the authoritarian government were interrogated and tortured, and their claustrophobic cells can be seen together with displays showing censorship in the media and artistic expression, as well as the fight for independence of the Portuguese colonies in Africa and Asia.
-At the top is a café with a beautiful view over the cathedral and the river.
+From the top floor there's a beautiful view over the cathedral and the river.

 See the Aljube Museum Visitor's Guide.